QuestPDF/QuestPDF-Documentation/docs/concepts/code-patterns/capture-content-position.md

+---
+outline: false
+---

-# Code pattern: Capture Content Position
+# Code pattern: capture content position

 When generating PDF documents, you sometimes need to create elements that depend on the position of other content already placed in the document.